AlderaminCph/PythonDataStructure/README.md

 file stack.py contains a Stack class

 file parenthesis.py contains a function that uses Stack in order to solve the problem with brackets

+file convert.py contains a function that converts a decimal integer to binary using a Stack data structure